grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 </CodeGroup>

-A big difference between the init stage and setup/teardown stages is that you have the full k6 API available in the latter, you can for example make HTTP requests in the setup and teardown
+You can call the full k6 API in the setup and teardown stages, unlike the init stage.
-stages:
+For example, you can for make HTTP requests:

 <CodeGroup labels={["Setup/Teardown with HTTP request"]} lineNumbers={[true]}>